EnigmaDragons/GlobalGameJam2019/README.md

 Requires .NET Framework 4.5 or higher installed on your machine.

 1. Download the latest release zip
-2. Unzip to your preferred location.
+2. Unzip to your preferred location
 3. Run BedDeadRedemption.exe

 ----